 - difficulty speaking

-- speaking in monotone
+- monotone speech

 - slow or slurred speech

-- speaking in low or high volume
+- speaking at a low or high volume

 - occasional difficulty chewing or swallowing